TheTibbie/HomeLab/02-proxmox/pbs-weekly-backups/02-proxmox-backup-job.md

 ---

-## Why snapshot mode
+## Why Snapshot Mode

 Snapshot mode allows backups to run against live guests without shutting them down, keeping services continuously available.

-For a homelab where most workloads run 24/7, it's the right default — suspend or stop mode would introduce unnecessary downtime on a weekly basis.
+For a homelab where most workloads run 24/7, it is the right default.
+Suspend or stop mode would introduce unnecessary downtime on a weekly basis.

+---

+## Post-Cutover Validation

+After PBS was migrated onto the Management / Servers VLAN, the backup target was validated from Proxmox.

+Validation confirmed:

+- The `pbs-t7` storage target remains available
+- Backup jobs still point to the expected PBS datastore
+- PBS is reachable from the Proxmox nodes on the new addressing scheme
+- Backup validation remains part of normal operations